-The Planning for Retirement workshop is for employees who plan to retire in the next four to seven years, and helps you learn what to think about and how to prepare.
+The Planning for Retirement Lunch and Learn workshop is for employees who plan to retire in the next four to seven years, and helps you learn what to think about and how to prepare.

 For those within three years of retirement, there are seminars that offer information about the Seattle City Employees' Retirement System, Medicare, Medicaid, Social Security, financial planning, and estate planning.